usdot-jpo-ode/jpo-ode/docs/UserGuide.md

 TravelerInformation message will be constructed and sent to an array of RSUs.
 The RSUs must be specified in the TIM broadcast message received by the ODE.
-In addition to the RSU devices, the TIM message is also deposited to the US DOT Situation Data Warehouse (SDW) from which the SiriusXM satellites will pull from and broadcast to vehicles that are not within range of RSUs.
-SDW parameters are also specified in the TIM REST interface.
+In addition to the RSU devices, the TIM message is also deposited to the Situational Data Exchange (SDX) from which the SiriusXM satellites will pull from and broadcast to vehicles that are not within range of RSUs.
+SDX parameters are also specified in the TIM REST interface.
 Please refer to the Swagger file documentation for details of a TIM REST interface.

 <a name="outbound-tim-to-sdw-websocket-setup"></a>

-#### 7.5.1 Outbound TIM to SDW Setup
+#### 7.5.1 Outbound TIM to SDX Setup

-Traveler Information Messages may be distributed to RSUs, the SDW, or both by including certain objects in the JSON message sent to the `/tim` endpoint:
+Traveler Information Messages may be distributed to RSUs, the SDX, or both by including certain objects in the JSON message sent to the `/tim` endpoint:

 -   **RSU Distribution**: The /tim REST service will send the TIM messages to RSUs if both "rsus" and "snmp" elements of the request body are defined and valid.
 If either "rsus" or "snmp" are missing, the request will not be sent to the RSUs.

--   **SDW Enablement**: /tim REST service sends the TIM messages to SDW if the "sdw" element of the request body is defined and valid.
-If "sdw" element is missing, the request will not be sent to the SDW.
+-   **SDX Enablement**: /tim REST service sends the TIM messages to SDX if the "sdw" element of the request body is defined and valid.
+If "sdw" element is missing, the request will not be sent to the SDX.

 **Option 1: Websocket Interface**